SAHC Board of Trustees

 Carl Silverstein, Executive Director

-Carl Silverstein joined the staff as Executive Director of the Southern Appalachian Highlands Conservancy in July 2000.
+Carl Silverstein has served as Executive Director of the Southern Appalachian Highlands Conservancy since 2000.

-- Received a Bachelor of Art Degree from Stanford University and graduated from the University of Alabama Law School.
+- Graduated from Stanford University with a BA in History, and the University of Alabama Law School.

-- Practiced law in Seattle, Washington, before moving to Asheville, NC, in 1995.
+- Practiced law in Seattle, Washington, before moving to Asheville in 1995.

-- Carl, his wife, Bonnie, and their son, Will, and their daughters, Oona and Nora, enjoy hiking and camping in the southern Appalachian Mountains.
+- Carl, his wife Bonnie and their three children enjoy hiking and camping in the southern Appalachian Mountains.

 Kristy Urquhart, Associate Director